dedetok/myradiolist/README.md

 1. some of url may change due depend on radio provider
 2. some of the radio station may be redistributed, you need to recheck it

+if you have request for a new radio station, or reporting broken link radio station, put it in issuea. we are trying to solved it, and once more, we are sorry for slow response.

 The application use this can be found at google playstore https://play.google.com/store/apps/details?id=com.dedetok.radiowalkman&pcampaignid=web_share

 Thank you.